Gertrude Caton Thompson: Work in Egypt

 During the 1920s she worked as an archaeologist, primarily in Egypt for the British School of Archaeology Egypt, although she also conducted fieldwork in Malta.
 In Egypt she participated in excavations at a number of sites including Abydos, El-Badari, and Qau el Kebir.
-Caton Thompson took a special interest in all aspects of Prehistoric Egypt and was one of the first archaeologists to look at the full-time spectrum from the Palaeolithic through to Predynastic Egypt.
-Caton Thompson not only found a number of archaeological artifacts from Egypt, she also organized their display at the Egyptian Exhibition in England.
+Caton-Thompson took a special interest in all aspects of Prehistoric Egypt and was one of the first archaeologists to look at the full-time spectrum from the Palaeolithic through to Predynastic Egypt.
+Caton-Thompson not only found a number of archaeological artifacts from Egypt, she also organized their display at the Egyptian Exhibition in England.
 Many of these finds are now in the British Museum's permanent collection, with smaller collections in the Ashmolean Museum in Oxford and the Birmingham Museum and Art Gallery.

-While working in the Badari region 1923–24, she explored prehistoric settlement remains at Hemamieh.
-Caton Thompson's work at the site was distinguished by its meticulousness.
-Caton Thompson began her work by organizing the site into ten by thirty foot intervals.
+While working in the Badari region during 1923 to 1924, she explored prehistoric settlement remains at Hemamieh.
+Caton-Thompson's work at the site was distinguished by its meticulousness.
+Caton-Thompson began her work by organizing the site into ten by thirty foot intervals.
 She carefully excavated in arbitrary six-inch levels, and recorded the exact position of each artifact.
-Along with her excavation techniques, Caton Thompson was also the first to use air surveys to locate archaeological sites.
+Along with her excavation techniques, Caton-Thompson was also the first to use air surveys to locate archaeological sites.
 Such approaches to excavation were in many respects a generation ahead of her time and "sets her apart from her contemporaries and the majority of her successors".

-In 1925, Caton Thompson and the geologist Elinor Wight Gardner began the first archaeological and geological survey of the northern Faiyum, where they sought to correlate ancient lake levels with archaeological stratification.
-Caton Thompson found the earliest farming civilization to date in the Fayum region of Egypt, estimated to about 4000 B.C.
+In 1925, Caton-Thompson and the geologist Elinor Wight Gardner began the first archaeological and geological survey of the northern Faiyum, where they sought to correlate ancient lake levels with archaeological stratification.
+Caton-Thompson found the earliest farming civilization to date in the Fayum region of Egypt, estimated to about 4000 B.C.
 They continued working in the Faiyum over the next two years for the Royal Anthropological Institute where they discovered two previously unknown Neolithic cultures, mainly based on evidence from their Kom K and Kom W excavations.

-Caton Thompson and Wight Gardner also worked on prehistoric sites at Kharga Oasis during three expeditions from 1930 to 1933.
-Caton Thompson had made her first visit there in 1928 during her expedition to the Zimbabwe excavations.
-Since the Kharga Scarp contained many Paleolithic sites, Caton Thompson was able to excavate many implements used by those civilizations using meticulous soil scrutiny and how she noted where objects were positioned in relation to each other.
+Caton-Thompson and Wight Gardner also worked on prehistoric sites at Kharga Oasis during three expeditions from 1930 to 1933.
+Caton-Thompson had made her first visit there in 1928 during her expedition to the Zimbabwe excavations.
+Since the Kharga Scarp contained many Paleolithic sites, Caton-Thompson was able to excavate many implements used by those civilizations using meticulous soil scrutiny and how she noted where objects were positioned in relation to each other.
 This approach revolutionised how archaeological sites were surveyed and studied.
 The flints she bought back to London are permanently housed in the Institute of Archaeology in London.

 Her publication of "Kharga Oasis in Prehistory" was the first publication of the new Athlone Press of the University of London.
 She determined that the Kharga Scarp contained water without rainfall, which helped to supply water to a Neolithic civilization.
-This led to research more broadly on the palaeolithic civilizations of North Africa, which Caton Thompson published in 1952.
+This led to research more broadly on the palaeolithic civilizations of North Africa, which Caton-Thompson published in 1952.